SpectralWaveData/spectral_wave_data/README.md

 ## Does this really work?

-Prior to going open software, [DNVGL](https://www.dnvgl.com/) developed this concept and has applied it since 2015 in programs and projects, also extensively in commercial projects.
+Prior to going open source, [DNV GL](https://www.dnvgl.com/) developed this concept and has applied it since 2015 in programs and projects, also extensively in commercial projects.
 A program based on the higher-order-spectral-method (HOSM) was developed